Getting Set Up

 |Type of access||Why would I use it?||Where can I get more information?|

 Access for users under your AWS account

 You want to add users under the umbrella of your AWS account, and you want to use IAM to create users and manage their permissions.

 To learn how to use the AWS Management Console to create users and to manage their permissions under your AWS account, see Getting Started.

-To learn about using the IAM API or AWS Command Line Interface to create users under your AWS account, see Creating Your First IAM User and Administrators Group.
+To learn about using the IAM API or AWS Command Line Interface to create users under your AWS account, see Creating Your First IAM Admin User and Group.

 For more information about working with IAM users, see Identities (Users, Groups, and Roles).